nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 ## **Value Proposition**

 In Singapore, dog schools are popular among dog owners.
 Besides day care, they also provide training, grooming and workshops.
 With many moving parts daily, managing operations can get overwhelming.
-PawBook is an all-in-one management system to help dog school managers to maintain organisation of their dog schools.
+Pawbook is an all-in-one management system to help dog school managers to maintain organization of their dog schools.
-Besides keeping track of all the dogs under their care, it also allows users to plan their schedule and manage programs and classes.
-At present, there is no such application to help dog school owners to organise and manage their dog school currently.
-This application serves to increase the effectiveness and efficacy of dog schools managers.
+Besides keeping track of all the dogs under their care, it also allows dog school managers to plan their schedule and manage programs and classes.
+At present, there is no such application that helps dog school managers organize and manage their school.
+This application serves to increase the efficacy of dog schools.

 --------------------------------------------------------------------------------------------------------------------